Mercedes-Benz CLK-Class (C209): Development and launch

 The C209/A209 CLK is based on the Mercedes W203 C-Class platform, and uses rack-and-pinion steering, instead of the recirculating ball design from the previous generation.
 It also uses a three-link front suspension, and aluminium rear multi-link suspension.
 Compared to its predecessor, the second generation CLK is 61 mm longer, 18 mm wider, and 28 mm taller.

-At introduction, a 3.2-litre V6, 5.0-litre V8, 5.4-litre V8, and 2.7L inline-5 diesel engine was available, which were all replaced by 2006.
+At introduction, a 3.2-litre V6, 5.0-litre V8, 5.4-litre V8, and 2.7L inline-5 diesel engine were available, which were all replaced by 2006.

 Body styles

 Coupé (C209)

 The production version CLK was unveiled at the 2002 Geneva Motor Show.
+Unlike the previous generation CLK, the C209 CLK Coupé features a pillarless design with no B pillar between the front and rear side windows.

 Convertible (A209)

 Convertible CLK models feature a three-layered electric soft top, that can be operated via the keyfob or at speeds up to 8 km/h (5 mph) in 20 seconds.
 Convertible models were originally manufactured by Karmann in Osnabrück in 2003, but production was later moved to Bremen, Germany in 2004.
+The CLK Cabriolet was unveiled at the 2003 Geneva Motor Show.